Insights & Trends CX Contact Center

 19. Types of calls handled

-Types of calls handled tracks the categories of calls agents manage on a daily basis.
+Types of calls handled tracks the categories of calls agents manage daily.
 For example, categories might include inquiries, complaints, technical support, and sales.

 This metric matters because it clarifies the nature of a call center’s call volume so you can prepare for expected concerns, reallocate resources, and work on agent specialization or training needs.

 The metric can also be used to develop targeted support endeavors.
-For example, if technical support calls are high, you might consider additional training or specialized support teams.
+For example, if technical support calls are high, consider additional training or specialized support teams.

 Tip to improve types of calls handled: Implement specialized teams or outsource complex call types to streamline handling.